Brakatuta/TheRedLegend/README.md

 # TheRedLegend

-The Red Legend Game made with Java
+"The Red Legend" is a game that i made purely in Java.
+Have fun!